-- Your project will be published online for our local and international artists
+- Your project will be published online for our leading artists from around the world.

-- We’ll send your RFP email announcement twice, targeting up to 17,000 international artists by profession and medium
+- We send your RFP email announcement twice, targeting up to 17,000 international artists and designers by profession and medium.

-- Only CODAworx is connected to leading artists from all over the world, artists who can make magic and transform spaces, on time and on budget
+- Only CODAworx is connected to leading artists from all over the world, artists who make magic and transform spaces, on time and on budget.

 - Why?
 Over 30 years of experience and building trust in the commissioned art community.
 Since 1985, our founders have amassed unmatched industry knowledge of the commissioning process.

-- From day one, visually consistent portfolios show all critical applicant information in one screen -- Multiple viewers can see submissions in real time using our RFP Toolkit.
+- From day one, visually consistent portfolios show all critical applicant information on one screen.
+Send a link to allow multiple viewers to review submissions online in real time prior to your committee meeting.

-- Or do you just want us to do the work for you?
+- Want us to do the work for you?
 We can do that too.
 Our RFP Services team is here to oblige with a custom package.

-- From start to finish, we can handle all of the details of the RFP process, working closely with your key stakeholders and decision makers.
+- From start to finish, we handle all of the details of the RFP process, working closely with your stakeholders and decision makers.

-- Resulting in amazing art commissions that meet your specific goals, dreams, and visions.
+- Resulting in amazing art commissions that meet your vision and goals.

 Start here.
 View the largest, carefully curated listings of commission opportunities.
 The projects are international, local, small, and large scale.
 Read a brief description of the private and public commissions happening today, save your favorites, and click to apply directly on a commissioner's website.

 RFPs managed through the CODAworx RFP Toolkit can be applied to through our website.
 These RFPs are emailed to qualified artists and can be found in the RFP Listings with an "Apply" button to the right.
 Both Basic and Profile members can apply to these commissions for free and attach CODAworx project links to save time in the application process.